AhmedAloui1997/CounterfactualAugmentation/README.md

 ---

+### Datasets

+We use variaous synthetic and semi-synthetic datasets to test our proposed approach:

+- IHDP: - Fill in a short description with links
+- News: - Fill in a short description with links
+- Twins: - Fill in a short description with links
+- Linear: - Fill in a short description with links
+- Non Linear: - Fill in a short description with links

-Feel free to raise an issue or contribute to enhance the functionalities of this project.
+Feel free to raise an issue, contribute to enhance the functionalities of this project, copy parts of this project for your personal projects.